technolaji/github4s/docs/src/main/tut/pull_request.md

 See [the API doc](https://developer.github.com/v3/pulls/#list-pull-requests-files) for full reference.

-## Create a pull request
+### Create a pull request

-If you want to create a pull request, you can follow two different methods.
+If you want to create a pull request, we can follow two different methods.

 On the one hand, we can pass the following parameters: